picandocodigo/List-Categories/readme.txt

 `[categories orderby=count]`

 Will display links to all the categories and order them by number of posts in each category.

+You can also **list tags** or any other WordPress taxonomy.
+You need to pass a value to the `taxonomy` parameter.
+For example to list tags: `[categories taxonomy=post_tag title_li="Tags"]`.

 ==Installation==